 Anthony Basheer is a photographer with a considered, quiet and nostalgic sensibility.
-He was born in Adelaide in 1969 and currently resides in Canberra, Australia.
+He was born in Adelaide in 1969 and currently resides in Sydney, Australia.

 His work has been published in Belle Magazine Feb/March 2016, Trust - National Trust of Australia magazine Issue No 1 Summer 2017, The Age Newspaper August 2015.
 Published on Yellowtrace August 2016, Archdaily October 2016.